 See what the minimum wage plans are in your state by navigating to our state-specific primers below:

 - New Jersey

 - South Carolina

 - West Virginia

 Whether you’re for or against a minimum wage increase, it’s important that you stay up to date on the topic for the health of your business.
-Talk to your lawyer if you have any questions about the federal minimum wage in 2022 and how it impacts you and your employees.
+Talk to your lawyer or tax professional if you have any questions about the federal minimum wage in 2022 and how it impacts you and your employees.